jimhigson/oboe.js/writing/main/6_Conclusion.md

 Benchmarking vs non-progressive REST
 ------------------------------------

-I feel it is important to experimentally answer the question, *is this actually any faster?*.
+I feel it is important to experimentally answer the question, *is this way actually any faster?*.
 To measure performance I have created a small benchmarking suite that runs under Node.js.